**PixelCNC v1.69b - User Guide**

 ### Trace Canvas/Layer to Paths ###

 Enables the creation of paths-layers by tracing the canvas or a selected raster/text/model layer at a specified Z-plane within the canvas volume.
-The contour traced at the specified Z plane can be offset outward or inward by a specified positive or negative offset distance value.
+The contour traced at the specified Z plane can be offset outward or inward by a positive or negative offset distance.
 An error threshold parameter controls the accuracy and complexity of the paths that are produced.
 A larger error threshold results in simpler and less accurate paths comprising fewer path nodes.
-Conversely, a smaller error threshold produces more accurate paths which use more path nodes for each path in order to capture shapes and details better.
-The contouring itself is also affected by the path simplify and path min/max length parameters accessed via the CNC/CAM Settings dialog under the Config menu.
+Conversely, a smaller error threshold produces more more path nodes for each path in order to capture shapes and details better.
+The contouring itself is also affected by the Path Simplify and path Min/Max Segment Length parameters, accessible via the CNC/CAM Settings dialog under the Config menu.
 These settings also affect the generation of toolpaths and should not be modified from their defaults unless you know what you're doing!
+The rendered Canvas Quality, also set from the CNC/CAM Settings dialog, does not affect the accuracy/quality of the resulting paths.
+Traced paths are generated internally from the canvas at its native resolution.

 ### Copy to Raster Layer ###